hperrin/svelte-material-ui/packages/button/README.md

 - `href`: `null` - If the `href` property is set, the button will use an anchor element, instead of a button element.
 - `action`: `'close'` - Used in the context of a dialog.
 This sets the button's action.
 - `default`: `false` - Used in the context of a dialog.
 This makes the button the default for the dialog.
+- `secondary`: `false` - Used in the context of a banner.
+This makes the button the secondary action for the banner.

 ### Events